 Following on from his talk to the Society in February 2020, Martin Stilwell describes Kew and North Richmond’s industrialisation in the First World War, and Robert Wood has written up his very well received talk last year about Richmond’s first balloon flight.
-Although Stephen Bartlett’s talk on Lawn Crescent, Kew, has been postponed, he has a piece in this issue about the street’s history and its early residents.
+Stephen Bartlett, who gave a talk on Lawn Crescent, Kew to the Society in March 2021, has a piece in this issue about the street’s history and its early residents.

 Ron Berryman writes in this issue about a founding member of the Richmond Society.
 Isador Caplan lived on Richmond Hill and chaired the Society’s Architectural subcommittee; he was also the Richmond Parish Land Charity’s first chairman.